HAbitsLab/MCC_Feeding_Detection/README.md

     8.1.
 Connect phone to computer via USB
     8.2.
 Open terminal
     8.2.1.
-Change directory to APK folder (same as folder opened in Android Studio, by default) 8.2.2.
+Change directory to APK folder
+      8.2.2.
 Enter commands:
         8.2.2.1. adb devices  (starts ADB sever + returns phone ID and connection status) 8.2.2.1.1.
 It may be necessary to authorize ADB on the phone by selecting ‘allow’ on a notification that sometimes appears on the phone screen following this command